 Some of our horses are a challenge.
 That means they’re not right for every rider.
 When that’s the case, we tell you up front – sometimes multiple times.
 We know that people fall in love with a horse because of the way it looks; and once you’re in love, you stop listening to potential pitfalls.
 We tell you in every way we can the challenges you may face with your chosen horse.

 All Swingin’ D adoptions require a contract.
-Our contracts are a conglomeration of best practices from established rescue organizations, and they’re not negotiable.
+Our contracts are a conglomeration of best practices from established rescue organizations, and they’re not negotiable, so please don’t waste your time haggling.
 If we say it in the contract, it’s because we believe it’s possible (so do other rescue organizations).
-Before you ever look at our horses and fall in love, we encourage you to look carefully over the contract and make sure you can live with the standards we require.